LZDSJTU/academic-kickstart/content/en/home/projects.md

   #   2 = Compact
   #   3 = Card
   #   5 = Showcase
-  view = 3
+  view = 2

   # For Showcase view, flip alternate rows?
   flip_alt_rows = false

 [design.background]
-  # Apply a background color, gradient, or image.
+  # Apply a background color, gradhttps://sourcethemes.com/academic/docs/page-builder/ient, or image.
   #   Uncomment (by removing `#`) an option to apply it.
   #   Choose a light or dark text color by setting `text_color_light`.
   #   Any HTML color name or Hex value is valid.